capythulhu/blobfish/README.md

   "comment": "// This is a generated file"
 }
 ```
-> You can specify a file path to copy to, or just the file name to copy to the same directory.
+> Specifying the `from` and `to` fields allows you to copy the file to a different path in the target repository, but if you only provide the filename, the path will be the same as the original file.

-> If the `comment` field is present, it overrides the default comment that is added at the beggining of the replicated file.
+If the `comment` field is present, it overrides the original auto-generated comment.

+> You can use `{{url}}` in the `comment` to add the URL of the repository to your custom comment.

+However, if you wish to keep the original comment but change the delimiter, you can add the `commentDelimiter` field instead, like: ```"commentDelimiter": "#"```.

 Make sure you already have a GitHub personal access token with the `repository` scope.
 You can create one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).